AndMusicForAll/AndMusicForAll.github.io/logistics.md

 Does this sound like something you would enjoy?
 Well, Logistics may just be the spot for you then!

+### Examples Roles/Positions
+These are roles that members of this division can serve in or archetypes that may fit in well:
+* Gatherers
+* Liaisons (merchants & connections)
+* Appraisers
+* Caravaneers
+* Quartermasters
+* City-state Representatives
+* **Crafters for express purpose of selling/trading at market**

 ### OOC Note
 Minor assignments will function as behind the scene adventure.
 Assignments are given and then it is up to you to write the report and think of a reasonable outcome, such as the first example above.
 Other times, like the second, involve more direct roleplay opportunity.